Girls and Boys (Age 3-11)

 Bow, Durham School is the Preparatory School for Durham School and caters for day girls and day boys from the age of 3 through to 11, when it is hoped that pupils will move on to the Senior School.
 Durham School now offers a continuous education for girls and boys from 3 to 18.

 Bow is situated in its own beautiful grounds within convenient walking distance of the Senior School and the city centre and overlooks the World Heritage site of Durham Cathedral.

-It consists of three departments – The Badger Nursery (3-4), The Pre-preparatory Department (4-7) and the Preparatory Department (7-11) - which work closely together to provide a high quality all-round education for girls and boys up to the age of 11.
+It consists of three departments – EYFS (Age 3-4), The Pre-preparatory Department (Age 4-7) and the Preparatory Department (Age 7-11) - which work closely together to provide a high quality all-round education for girls and boys up to the age of 11.
 With before and after school care, it offers great flexibility for today’s busy families.